Dialogs as conversational building blocks in Composer

 A recognizer interprets what the user wants based on their input.
-When a dialog is invoked its recognizer will start to process the message and try to extract the primary intent and any entity values the message includes.
+When a dialog is invoked, its recognizer will start to process the message and try to extract the primary intent and any entity values the message includes.
 After processing the message, both the intent and entity values are passed onto the dialog's triggers.
 Composer currently supports three recognizers: The LUIS recognizer, which is the default, the Regular expression recognizer and the custom recognizer that allows you to use your own custom recognizer.
 You can choose only one recognizer per dialog, or you can choose not to have a recognizer at all.

 Recognizers give your bot the ability to understand and extract meaningful pieces of information from user input.
 All recognizers emit events when the recognizer picks up an intent (or extracts entities) from a given user utterance.
-The recognizer of a dialog is not always called into play when a dialog is invoked.
+The recognizer of a dialog isn't always called into play when a dialog is invoked.
 It depends on how you design the dialog system.

 Below are the types of recognizers in Composer:

 - Default recognizer: enables you to use the following different recognizers:

 - Regular expression recognizer: gives you the ability to extract intent and entity data from an utterance based on regular expression patterns.